More COVID Testing Sites To Open In Broward Starting Monday

 TAMARAC (CBSMiami) – Four more COVID testing sites are slated to open in Broward this week.

 On Monday, Mullins Park will begin offering COVID-19 testing.
-That runs Monday to Saturday from 8 a.m. to 4 p.m.READ MORE: Authorities Arrest Man Accused Of Forcing Woman Into Prostitution
+That runs Monday to Saturday from 8 a.m. to 4 p.m.READ MORE: FDA Expands Pfizer Boosters For More Children As Omicron Surges

 On Tuesday, testing will be available at the Tamarac Sports Complex and Lauderhill Sports Park.
-They will open at 9 a.m. and 8 a.m. respectively.READ MORE: Homestead PD Investigating After Woman Shot At Motel
+They will open at 9 a.m. and 8 a.m. respectively.READ MORE: AAA: Florida Gas Prices Prices Averaged $2.93 in 2021, Highest Annual Average in Seven Years

 And on Thursday, testing will be offered at the Miramar Youth Enrichment Center.
-That starts at 7 a.m.MORE NEWS: Tesla Recalling Over 475,000 Vehicles Due To Rearview Camera & Trunk Issues
+That starts at 7 a.m.MORE NEWS: Fire Damages Iglesias de Dios In Miami

 If you need to find a testing site near you, click here.